Compact moduli of K3 surfaces: -families

-\begin{corollary} In Type II, there exists a family $\mathcal{X}\to S_\lambda$ of mixed marked surfaces for which the period map is an order $k$ branched cover of a tubular neighborhood of the boundary divisor of $\mathbb{D}(I)^\lambda$. \end{corollary}
+\begin{corollary} In Type II, there is a family $\mathcal{X}\to S_\lambda$ of mixed marked surfaces for which the period map is an order $k$ branched cover of a tubular neighborhood of the boundary divisor of $\mathbb{D}(I)^\lambda$. \end{corollary}

 \begin{proof} This follows from Proposition \ref{smooth-sing} and Proposition \ref{ii-gluing}. \end{proof}

 \begin{definition} A Type II {\it $\lambda$-family} is a family of surfaces which arises from a series of GM0, GM1 modifications of the family $\mathcal{X}\to S_\lambda$ in Corollary \ref{ii-lambda}. \end{definition}